-I use the terms "urban decay" and "erosion" to describe what I encounter in my life every day be it physically (infrastructure, buildings, public spaces) or socially (racism, homophobia, machismo, faux pas).
+I use the processes of "decay" and "erosion" to describe what I encounter in my life every day be it physical/urban (infrastructure, buildings, public spaces) or social (racism, homophobia, machismo, faux pas).

 I exploit this idea of decay and erosion into functional art by combining traditional media and found materials.

 With my most current work, I explore the decolonization of my own practice, ideals, and presentation within the western world.